All Episodes

 She says, well, I had a car accident not long ago, and the surgeons were working on my back area, and they checked my spine.

-They opened it up, and they found a scar tissue, and they checked it, and they kept wondering, well, for how far does this thing go?
+They opened it up, and they found a scar tissue, and they checked it, and they kept wondering, well, how far does this thing go?

-And it said it's about the width of your finger, and it goes all the way up from my tailbone all the way to my cervical vertebrae, and there's no point of incision.
+And it said, it's about the width of your finger, and it goes all the way up from my tailbone all the way to my cervical vertebrae.

-She said, now what's really amazing about that is the place where I work has got over 52 reports of abduction in the hospital in the Terminal Ward.
+She said, now, what's really amazing about that is the place where I work has got over 52 reports of abduction in the hospital in the terminal ward.

 These are 52 reports, she says, that are available on public federal paper.

-And I said, of course you realize what that means when you tell me that.
+And I said, of course, you realize what that means when you tell me that.

 And I said, you're going to have to prove it.